 'Hang on a minute, what does this Poly-thingy do exactly?'
 Harry asked suspiciously.

 'It transforms you into somebody else.
 Snape mentioned it in Potions a few weeks ago.
 We could change into four Slytherins and nobody would have any idea that it was us.
-Malfoy would probably tell us anything!'
+Malfoy would probably tell us anything.'
 Hermione answered impatiently.
+'Honestly, don't you two ever pay attention in…?'

-'It sounds a bit dodgy to me,' Ron said dubiously.
+'It sounds a bit dodgy to me,' Ron interrupted dubiously.
 'We could be stuck looking like four of the Slytherins for ever…'

 To her utmost surprise however, despite her gloomy predictions, this didn't prove to be a problem: Lockhart gave Hermione his signature without even checking which book they wanted, with a fervent comment of:

 As they were getting ready for bed that evening, Hermione turned to Tansy, looking nervous.
-In fact, she looked terrified and Tansy was quite alarmed.
-She glanced down at her clothes, trying to think how best to find out what was wrong.
-Hermione solved this problem.
+She glanced down at her clothes, which she was trying to fold, wondering how best to find out what was wrong.
+When she looked up again, she realised that Hermione's nerves had now turned to a look of pure terror.

-'Um Tansy, I don't think I can make the Polyjuice Potion on my own…' She said extremely quickly.
-Tansy looked up from her folded robes in surprise.
+'Um Tansy, I don't think I can make the Polyjuice Potion on my own…' Hermione said, extremely quickly.
+Tansy looked up from refolding her robes in surprise.

 'But that means…' She trailed off, very much wrong-footed.